Plusultra-Pharma/plusultra-marketing/README.md

 # Plusultra Pharma - Marketing Application

-This Smartphone application is for marketing of Plusultra Pharma in Germany and UK.
+This Smartphone application is for marketing products in Plusultra Pharma in Germany and UK.
 This application makes the products' up-to-date information quickly visible to the customers.

   ![Application Overview](img/ionic_test.jpg)